Academic Judiciary Committee Volunteer Student Board Member

 Honor all commitments you make and be on time (30 minutes prior) to all hearings.
 (When you do not show for a hearing or do not give prior notice that you will not be able to attend, we have to reschedule; Besides the time it takes to coordinate and reschedule a hearing, it is also not fair to all parties involved who have made a commitment to attend a scheduled hearing).
 Hearings generally run for about 1 hour and then the committee deliberates and discusses any necessary penalties.
 Any hearings that require more than 1 hour, prior notice will be given.

-It is considered a conflict of interest and you will not be able to participate in that specific hearing; if you know the student, or are currently enrolled in a course in which the reporting instructor teaches or you are a major or minor in the specified department for each hearing.
+It is considered a conflict of interest and you will not be able to participate in that specific hearing; if you know the student, or are currently enrolled in a course in which the reporting instructor teaches.

 You are required to maintain a term and semester GPA of at least 2.0 and be in good academic standing.
 If you fall below this requirement, you will be removed from the committee until you meet that requirement.